maelle/simplymaelle/content/post/2020-04-20-css-snippet.md

 ---
-title: "How to showcase CSS+JS+html snippets with Hugo?"
+title: "How to showcase CSS+JS+HTML snippets with Hugo?"
 date: '2020-04-20'
 tags:
   - css